ShrekBytes/CodingConquests/README.md

 The solutions are organized based on the problem practice platforms.
 Each platform has its own folder, and inside each platform folder, you will find folders for individual problems.
 Inside each problem folder, you will find the solutions in different programming languages.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to this repository, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your contribution.
-3. Add your solutions or make improvements to existing solutions.
-4. Commit your changes and push them to your forked repository.
-5. Submit a pull request, clearly explaining the changes you have made.

-Please ensure that your contributions adhere to the following guidelines:

-- Choose meaningful and descriptive names for your solution files and folders.
-- Include comments in your code to explain your solution approach and any important details.
-- Make sure your code is properly formatted and follows the coding standards of the respective programming language.

-## License

-This repository is licensed under the [MIT License](LICENSE).
+###

 Feel free to use the code and solutions for personal or educational purposes.
-Refer to the [LICENSE](LICENSE) file for more information.

 Happy coding and problem solving!